furstyferret-dev/bldcmotor/README.md

 - GND: Ground (must be common with the ESP32 ground).
 - PWM: 3.3-5v PWM signal.
 0% is maximum speed, 100% is stopped.
 - FG:  Motor dependent.
 Typically 5 pulses per rotation.
 - F/R: Set motor direction.
-Changes will only become active once the motor stops.
+Changes will only become active once the motor stops [NOT IMPLEMENTED]

 ## DEPENDENCIES:
 - QuickPID library